khennenf/project2/README.md

 Requirements:
   1. Download and install Postgres, create squirell_census db
   2. Use Jupyter Notebook, ipynb file, to convert data from csv to database tables inserted in to the squirells_census postgres db
-  3. Use Visual Studio Code:
+  3. Use Visual Studio Code: <br>
         a.
-Run app.py flask app to start local server
+Run app.py flask app to start local server <br>
         b.
-Use python -m http.server to open the project in an Integrated Terminal
+Use python -m http.server to open the project in an Integrated Terminal <br>